Point Lookout An email newsletter from Chaco Canyon Consulting

 Point Lookout is a free weekly email newsletter of tips, insights and perspectives that help people in dynamic problem-solving organizations find better ways to work with each other.
 It gives concrete, nuts-and-bolts methods for dealing with real-life situations.

 ECheck out an independent review at List-A-Dayach Wednesday, you'll receive a brief email message describing a situation that will probably be familiar to you, and suggesting some ways for dealing with it that you might not have thought of.
 The intent is to expand your vocabulary of responses, to make you aware of more choices, so that when you next face a similar situation, you might deal with it a little better than last time.
-I respect your time — every article is shorter than 500 words.
+I respect your time — every article is just about 500 words, give or take a few.

 Will I start getting more spam?